 Business leaders specify not only the skills and personality they’re looking for but also how many hours a month they think they’ll need.
 They meet and approve subscription staff before taking them on, with staff getting the ability to accept or turn down the work, to maximize the odds of a long-term fit.
 Leaders can then flexibly scale up or down—in people and/or hours—as needed.

-The first premium subscription staff were “virtual assistants,” remote staff who handled executive admin tasks such as scheduling and booking travel.
 Today, the world’s pool of extraordinarily talented remote workers has grown to include marketers, project managers, bookkeepers, and more: Last year alone, Boldly received 32,000 applications from people who want to work this way.

 A broad range of highly skilled talent available via subscription has made all the difference for Shrujal Patel, co-founder of a Chicago-based management consulting service for healthcare organizations.
 A Boldly client for 3 years, Patel has a project manager and executive assistant via subscription.